-After a divorce in the state of Florida it is important to update the beneficiary on all of your accounts, as your former spouse will be automatically voided as the beneficiary.
+After a divorce in Florida it is important to update the beneficiary on all of your accounts, as your former spouse will be automatically voided as the beneficiary.
 This means that the benefits will pass pursuant to Florida Law, rather than as you have prescribed.
 Additionally, in the event that the wrong beneficiary is paid, the company who made the payment is not liable for the mistaken payment if you failed to update the beneficiary.

 Section 732.703, Florida Statute, was enacted to protect divorcees, so that the former spouse would not inadvertently be paid benefits.
 Today, pursuant to section 732.703 any prior spouse is deemed to be invalid, unless they are reaffirmed as a beneficiary after a divorce.